Maxxam’s Forensic Equine Drug Testing laboratory undertakes research projects involving:

 All qualitative and quantitative methods are scientifically validated before being used in analytical drug elimination studies.
 Our research scientists are also called upon to conduct non-routine analyses associated with drug related investigations conducted by provincial regulatory bodies in Canada.

-Through publication in peer-reviewed literature and presentations at scientific meetings, Maxxam’s FEDT group is internationally renowned for their contributions to the science of doping control.
-Recent publications include:
+Maxxam’s FEDT group is internationally renowned for their contributions to the science of doping control through publication in peer-reviewed literature and presentations at scientific meetings.

 - Detection of efaproxiral (RSR13) and its metabolites in equine by liquid chromatography tandem mass spectrometry.
 Journal of Mass Spectrometry.
 2014, 49, 57-67.
 Rong Yi, Jasmeet Sandhu, Sarah Zhao, Geoffrey Lam, Devan Loganathan & Barbara Morrissey.